Cluster tori over $\mathbb{F}_2$, hexagonal moves on triangulations, and minimal coverings of cluster manifolds: Type A

 For the converse direction, we proceed by induction on $m$.
 The case $m = 5$ is Figure \ref{fig:triangulations-hexagon}, so let $m > 5$ and assume the result to be true for $5\leq k < m$.
 Let $T$ and $T'$ be two triangulations mapping to the same point in $X_{\F_2}(m)$.
 We separate in several cases.

-{\bf Case 1. $T$ and $T'$ share a diagonal.} In this case, the shared diagonal divides $P_{m+1}$ into two smaller polygons.
+In this case, the shared diagonal divides $P_{m+1}$ into two smaller polygons.
 These polygons inherit triangulations $T_1, T_2$ and $T'_1,T'_2$ from $T$ and $T'$ respectively.
 We have that $T_1$ and $T_1'$ share the same coloring, and so do $T_2$ and $T_2'$.
 Then by induction hypothesis there exist sequences of hexagonal moves that taking $T_1$ to $T_1'$ and $T_2$ to $T_2'$.
-These two sequences combine to take $T$ to $T'$ which proves the result in this case. \\
+These two sequences combine to take $T$ to $T'$ which proves the result in this case.

-{\bf Case 2. $T$ and $T'$ do not share diagonals.} Let $ij$ be a diagonal of $T$ such that one of the two polygons in which this diagonal divides $P_{m+1}$ has at least $6$ vertices, we call this polygon $P_1$.
+Let $ij$ be a diagonal of $T$ such that one of the two polygons in which this diagonal divides $P_{m+1}$ has at least $6$ vertices, we call this polygon $P_1$.
 Let $T_1$ be the triangulation of this polygon inherited from $T$.
-We consider two further sub-cases. \\
+We consider two further sub-cases.

-{\bf Case 2.1.
-There is a diagonal $kl$ in $T'$ that does not cross the diagonal $ij$.} Note that if $kl$ is not contained in $P_1$, and the complementary polygon to $P_1$ has less than 5 vertices then, since the map \eqref{eq:seeds-to-points-triangulations} is injective for $m < 5$, the diagonal $kl$ is shared by $T$ and $T'$, a contradiction.
+Note that if $kl$ is not contained in $P_1$, and the complementary polygon to $P_1$ has less than 5 vertices then, since the map \eqref{eq:seeds-to-points-triangulations} is injective for $m < 5$, the diagonal $kl$ is shared by $T$ and $T'$, a contradiction.
 So we may assume without loss of generality that $kl$ is contained in $P_1$.
-Now we consider two sub-cases, depending on whether $ij$ is valid for $T_1$, cf. Definition \ref{def:valid-diagonal-triangulation}. \\
+Now we consider two sub-cases, depending on whether $kl$ is valid for $T_1$, cf. Definition \ref{def:valid-diagonal-triangulation}.

-{\bf Case 2.1.1.
-The diagonal $kl$ is a valid diagonal for $T_1$.} Then there exists another triangulation $T_2$ of $P_1$ that contains $kl$ and so that $c(T_1) = c(T_2)$.
+Then there exists another triangulation $T_2$ of $P_1$ that contains $kl$ and so that $c(T_1) = c(T_2)$.
 So by induction, there is a sequence of hexagonal moves that takes $T_1$ into $T_2$, and $kl$ is a diagonal in $T_2$.
 After this we get a new triangulation $T''$ formed by $T_2$ and the triangulation inherited from $T$ on the complement to the polygon $P_1$.
 This triangulation $T''$ can be obtained from $T$ by a sequence of hexagonal moves and $T'$, $T''$ share the diagonal $kl$.
-So by Case 1 above we can take $T''$ to $T'$ by a sequence of hexagonal moves and the result follows. \\
+So by Case 1 above we can take $T''$ to $T'$ by a sequence of hexagonal moves and the result follows.